schmiddam/sopra_fs19_template_server/README.md

   * Building REST services with Spring: http://spring.io/guides/tutorials/bookmarks/

-## Setup this Template with IntellJ
+## Setup this Template with IDE of choice

 Note: Feel free to develop in the IDE of your choice (e.g., [Eclipse](http://www.eclipse.org/downloads/)).